 - Established players and new entrants

 - IP profile of key players, their key patents and their recent IP activity

 - Patents recently expired and patents near expiration date

 - Excel database containing all patents analyzed in the report, including technology and application segmentations

-Our other semiconductor materials and substrate patent landscapes, which can benefit business managers and R&D managers, because it is a kind of patent analysis rich in relevant information, both technological, scientific and legal.
+Our other semiconductor materials and substrate patent landscapes can benefit business managers and R&D managers because they are patent analyses rich in relevant information — technological, scientific and legal.
 KnowMade specializes in driving the patent landscape to make patent information usable.